 Test methods for data compliance and usability

-Test methods for evaluating data compliance consist of executing the relevant tests from the Validation Checks Annex for each quality element in Table 8.1 and counting the number of instances in the dataset which fail the checks for that quality element.
+Test methods for evaluating data compliance consist of executing the relevant tests from the Validation Checks (Annex D) for each quality element in Table 8.1 and counting the number of instances in the dataset which fail the checks for that quality element.

 Note that in some cases “executing the relevant test” may involve comparing the encoded S-131 dataset to the source material by visual means (e.g., for measures 17 and 18).
 For tests requiring visual comparison of encoded data to source material, sampling methods may be used if the volume of data precludes checking all the relevant data objects.